Unpaid rent in serviced offices

-If, after that period, no payment is made, then the landlord can transfer it to the High Court for enforcement by a High Court Enforcement Officer (HCEO) under a writ of control (previously called a writ of fieri facias or fi fa).
+If, after that period, no payment is made, then the landlord can transfer it to the High Court for enforcement by a High Court Enforcement Officer (HCEO) under a writ of control.

 Lease – enforcement

-Where there is a lease in place, the landlord can either use the Common Law remedy of distress for rent (also known as distraint) or can apply for a CCJ, exactly in the same way as described for a licence.
+Where there is a lease in place, the landlord can either use tCRAR (commercial rent arrears recovery) or can apply for a CCJ, exactly in the same way as described for a licence.

-In order to distrain for rent, the landlord instructs a Certificated Bailiff to enter the premises and seize goods to sell to recover the rent.
-The bailiff will usually attend the same or next day.
-However, he can only seize goods on the premises.
+Under CRAR, the landlord instructs a Certificated Enforcement Agency to enter the premises and seize goods to sell to recover the rent.
+The agent will usually attend the same or next day.
+However, they may only take control of goods on the demised premises.
 If the tenant has assets on another site, such as a warehouse, the enfrocement agent can only take control of goods under a writ of control, once a judgment has been awarded and transfered to the High Court for enrofcement.